Gone Girl poster

 Comparative Analysis

-Additional drama films include Eye for an Eye, South Pacific and Kiss of the Spider Woman.
-For more David Fincher analyses, see Zodiac, The Girl with the Dragon Tattoo and The Curious Case of Benjamin Button.
+Additional drama films include After Thomas, South Pacific and Dirty Dancing: Havana Nights.
+For more David Fincher analyses, see The Girl with the Dragon Tattoo, The Curious Case of Benjamin Button and The Social Network.

 Plot Points by Act